tinybirdco/iceberg-tinybird/README.md

 python -m src.github_archive_to_iceberg --date 2011-02-12
 ```

-This will create an Apache Iceberg table in the S3 bucket in the `.env` file.
-For instance for these variables:
+This will create an Apache Iceberg table in the S3 bucket speciefied in the `.env` file.
+For instance given these variables:

 ```
 export ICEBERG_WAREHOUSE=s3a://your-bucket/iceberg/